hlissner/dotfiles/README.md

 > [!IMPORTANT]
 > **Disclaimer:** _This is not a "community framework" or "NixOS distribution"._
 > Please do not use it like one.
 It is an ongoing and haphazard experiment to
-> feel out NixOS for my own purposes, and is home to all manner of unspeakable,
+> feel out NixOS and the Nix language for my own purposes, and is home to all
-> overly-opinionated hackery that make the other 9 circles of hell look like
+> manner of unspeakable, over-engineered hackery that make the other 9 circles
-> tropical beach resorts.
+> of hell look like tropical beach resorts.
 >
-> Until I can bend spoons with my Nix-fu, please divert your general Nix(OS)
+> Until I can bend spoons with my Nix-fu, please divert your Nix(OS) questions
-> questions [to the NixOS discourse][nixos-discourse] instead of my issue
+> [to the NixOS discourse][nixos-discourse] instead of my issue tracker.
+That
-> tracker.
-That said, I'm more than happy [to hear input and discuss
+> said, I'm more than happy [to hear input and discuss ideas](/discussions), but
-> ideas](/discussions),  but be warned: I struggle to stay on top of Github
+> be warned: I'm awful at staying on top of my Github notifications.
-> notifications most of the time.

 (screenshots coming soon)